Sponsor a child in Liberia

-- During the war, young people were worst affected and thousands were recruited as child soldiers.
-Many children were orphaned or killed.
+During the war, young people were worst affected and thousands were recruited as child soldiers.

-- Some areas lack medical centres and schools.
-Many were destroyed during the war and have never been rebuilt.
-The average Liberian receives less than four years of schooling, whilst the illiteracy rate amongst Liberians aged over 15 is approaching half.
+- Many schools were destroyed during the war and never rebuilt.
+The average Liberian receives less than four years of schooling, and illiteracy among over-15s is nearly half.

-- Whilst the current government is attempting to revive the education system, many schools still struggle to admit all the children in their community.
+- Although the current government is attempting to revive the education system, many schools still struggle to admit all the children in their community.